 Complementary Therapies can play a vital role in enhancing a patient’s quality of life during cancer treatment and also throughout survivorship.
 When used alongside conventional medical care, these therapies can reduce the side effects of cancer treatment, improve physical and emotional well-being, and improve recovery from cancer and cancer treatment.

 At Wellstar West Georgia we offer complementary therapies to help promote patient comfort mentally, spiritually, and physically.
 These services are free of charge to those diagnosed with cancer and for caregivers caring for someone with cancer.
 For more information, please contact us at 706-812-2191.

 The American Cancer Society has recognized yoga as being an effective way to relieve some symptoms of chronic disease such as pain, fatigue, nausea, sleep problems and inflammation.
 Practiced regularly, yoga can lead to increased relaxation and physical fitness.
-The yoga program offered by West Georgia’s Oncology department is a gentle introduction to the discipline of yoga, is designed to allow anyone to participate, and has accommodations for those with limited strength and mobility.
-Relaxation, stretching and breathing alternate with some more challenging poses and strength moves to create an atmosphere of sharing that can be more effective in building a cohesive group identity.
+The yoga program offered by West Georgia’s Oncology department is a gentle introduction to the discipline of yoga.
+It is designed to allow anyone to participate, and has accommodations for those with limited strength and mobility.
+Relaxation, stretching and breathing exercises are alternated with moves aimed at core strengthening.
+Yoga creates an atmosphere of sharing that can be effective in building a cohesive group identity.
 Classes will be held in the newly renovated cancer center.
 Dates and times TBD.